rundexter/documentation/source/includes/_modules.md

 this.log('Authenticated', dexter.provider('github').username);
 ```

+If your module has identified a need for providers in [meta.json](#anatomy-of-a-module), Dexter will give you the basic information you need to integrate with that provider on behalf of the App's user.
+You'll have access to the user's token, and some providers might have additional information like the user's ID or username.
+Take a look at the [provider settings](#providers) for details.

 ## Step

 This is the first parameter passed to your module's `run()` function, and probably the most important.
 It contains both the configuration of your module for the current App as well as the data that's been assigned to it.